kevmo314/scuda/README.md

 https://github.com/user-attachments/assets/b2db5d82-f214-41cf-8274-b913c04080f9

+You can see a list of some currently working examples in the [test folder](./test/).

 ## Local development

 Building the binaries requires running codegen first.
 Scuda codegen reads the cuda dependency header files in order to generate rpc calls.